proxmox/proxmox-backup/docs/tape-backup.rst

  # proxmox-tape drive update mydrive --changer sl3  --changer-drivenum 0

-The ``--changer-drivenum`` is only necessary if the tape library includes more than one drive (The changer status command lists all drive numbers).
+The ``--changer-drivenum`` is only necessary if the tape library includes more than one drive (the changer status command lists all drive numbers).

-You can show the final configuration with:
+You can display the final configuration with:

 .. code-block:: console